Exercises

 Now the JSON response from the web service can be converted into an instance of the

-method to do so:return restClient.get() .uri("/astros.json") .accept(MediaType.APPLICATION_JSON) .retrieve() .body(AstroResponse.class);
+AstroResponseclass.
+The following code should be added to thegetAstroResponsemethod to do so:return restClient.get() .uri("/astros.json") .accept(MediaType.APPLICATION_JSON) .retrieve() .body(AstroResponse.class); -

 This method retrieves the JSON response and converts it to an instance of the